-1. This parable raises several questions concerning themes of preparation, maturation, and attentiveness.
+- 1. This parable raises several questions concerning themes of preparation, maturation, and attentiveness.
 To start, you might consider how the wise bridesmaids respond to the request of the ones who were not prepared, and how the bridegroom in turn responds to the bridesmaids who show up too late.
-What might their responses say about last-minute appeals and desperation versus ongoing relationship?
-If Jesus's teaching in this case is a warning of some kind, how might you articulate what's at the heart of this lesson?

-- 2. It might be helpful to step into the shoes of the tardy bridesmaids.
+What might their responses say about dismissal, last-minute appeals and desperation versus ongoing relationship in hope and faith?
+If Jesus's teaching in this case is a warning of some kind, how might you articulate what's at the heart of this lesson? - 2.
+It might be helpful to step into the shoes of the tardy bridesmaids.
 Recall a time when you were late for something very important.
 Why were you delayed, and how did you feel?
 How did other people respond to your lateness?
-Was there a lesson to be learned in that experience? - 3.
+With compassion?
+With anger? - As ours is a world of haste and anxiety, our responses are often (over)reactions to frustration and exhaustion.
+How might our "keeping awake" serve us in tending not only to ourselves but to those around us, particularly those against whom the door has been shut? - 3.
 What do you know from your own life of being spiritually inattentive and then, in a crisis, making a desperate plea for help?
 Often, we rely on those who are more "spiritually mature" to help us in our times of need; how can you tell if someone is spiritually mature?
-Concerning this parable, do you find the inability to help the unprepared an act of selfishness on the part of the more mature?
+Concerning this parable, do you find the inability (or unwillingness) to help the unprepared an act of selfishness on the part of the more mature?
 Or, are we to recognize the reality that everyone must do his or her own work of spiritual preparation?
-After all, faith and spiritual maturity are not commodities we can instantly acquire.
+After all, faith and spiritual maturity are not commodities we can instantly acquire much less give away.
 When have you experienced this dynamic or this frustration? - 4.
 Do you tend to your spiritual life regularly, or do you tend to let it slide until you are in a real pinch?
-What can we do to help us remain vigilant about our relationship with God, instead of allowing it to take a back seat to other concerns?

-More specifically, what do you know about "dozing off," letting an important relationship lapse in your life?
+What can we do to help us remain vigilant about our relationship with God, instead of allowing it to take a back seat to other concerns? - More specifically, what do you know about "dozing off," letting an important relationship lapse in your life?
 When the relationship reached a crisis point, did you have what you needed to restore it?
-Consider the consequences of putting off attention to our relationships with each other and with God.

-How might we acquire a sense that we are storing up oil for those times when we will lapse, doze, or become spiritually inattentive?
-How might we rest assured that we do, finally, have what we need?
+Consider the consequences of putting off attention to our relationships with each other and with God. - How might we acquire a sense that we are storing up oil for those times when we will lapse, doze, or become spiritually inattentive?
+How might we rest assured that we do, finally, have what we need? - 5.
+Consider this proposition.
+People who expect to find joy and wonder and beauty in their daily lives seem to find these things much more regularly than those who do not expect to find them.
+Those who prepare for joy, experience it; and, those who believe in a heavenly realm that can break in on us at any moment are much more likely to experience this realm than those who are not so expectant and hopeful.